sakikoarchives/VolkLoader/README.md

 * **Optional:** `aria2c` installed and added to PATH.

 ### Getting Started
-You can use a compiled release from the "Releases" tab
+You can use a compiled release from the "Releases" tab.
+After unzipping the archive, open the VolkLoaderAvalonia binary inside.

 To compile from source, use: